guidok91/news-analyzer/README.md

-# Twitter API demo in Scala
+# Tweet sentiment analysis
 ![workflow](https://github.com/guidok91/twitter-api-demo/actions/workflows/ci.yml/badge.svg)

-Scala demo app that consumes and displays tweets using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
+Scala app that retrieves tweets using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and performs sentiment analysis with the [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) library.

 Only tweets for the last week are retrieved (we use the `Recent search` option as opposed to the `Full-archive search`).